By: Jane Longueville April 02, 2020

 It may be difficult to stay on top of a mutual fund’s true exposures because most fund families publicly report their holdings with a 30- to 90-day lag.
 But once you become aware of a fund that seems to drift regularly in and out of its style lane, it’s probably time to look for a different fund to fulfill that specific niche within your portfolio’s asset allocation.

-i The S&P 500® Value Index measures the performance of the value stocks in the S&P 500 Index.
+S&P 500® Value Index measures the performance of the value stocks in the S&P 500 Index.

-ii The S&P 500® Index is a market-cap weighted index that represents the average performance of a group of 500 large-capitalization stocks.
+S&P 500® Index is a market-cap weighted index that represents the average performance of a group of 500 large-capitalization stocks.

 Well that's unexpected - your subscription request was not submitted.
 Please try again.